revskill10/docs/development.md

 ------------

 - Task is usually taken from Trello (PM tool) or LightHouse (issue tracker) or Sentry (exception tracker).
+- When there doesn't exist a Github issue, you should create it and mention original task (T-XX, LH-XX, S-XX where XX is ID in source system)
 - Code is commited via git to Github.
 - When merged to master ( = accepted), code goes to continuous integration server (CircleCI) and if tests are ok, is deployed do staging server.